 Can community members use the libraries?

-Because building capacities will be significantly reduced, priority will be given to Colgate faculty, students, and staff to access library spaces and collections.
+We strongly encourage you to request items via ILL at your academic institution or public library and NOT visit Colgate campus during the pandemic.
+Building capacities will be significantly reduced and priority will be given to Colgate faculty, students, and staff to access library spaces and collections.

 If I have an accessibility need related to the libraries who do I contact?

 Students, faculty, and staff with disabilities may be eligible for additional modifications of library services.
 Please contact Debbie Krahmer firstname.lastname@example.org, the Accessible Technology and Government Documents Librarian, for more information and assistance.